patmorin/labelling/slides/script.md

 - a_1 and a_2 are adjacent in A and b_1=b_2.
 These are horizontal edges in the illustration that join two vertices in the same row.

-- a_1 and a_2 are adjacent and A and b_1 and b_2 are adjacent in B.  These are the blue and red diagonal edges in the illustration that join vertices distinct row and columns.
+- a_1 and a_2 are adjacent and A and b_1 and b_2 are adjacent in B.  These are the blue and red diagonal edges in the illustration that join vertices between distinct rows and columns.

 As in the example shown here we will always be taking the strong product of some graph and a path.
 In this kind of product, the vertical and diagonal edges always span two consecutive rows.
 ---